carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 #.
 Make life as simple and easy for contributors as possible.

 #.
-Keep the top of Subversion trees as stable as possible.
+Keep the tip of tree as stable as possible.

 #.
 Establish awareness of the project's :ref:`copyright, license, and patent
    policies <copyright-license-patents>` with contributors to the project.